-- From Tom and Jerry, in "Baby Butch", after watching Tom put a ham into the fridge, the titular black cat's eye balloon out into full refrigerators with open doors.
+- In "Baby Butch", after watching Tom put a ham into the fridge, the titular black cat's eye balloon out into full refrigerators with open doors.

 - In "Quiet, Please!" , Tom gives Spike sleeping pills to keep him from waking up.
 He lifts one of his eyelids, and the eye has text reading "out cold".
 Later, Jerry looks into Spike's eye, which now reads "still out cold".

-- A disturbing example - Popeye buys a parrot for Olive - a jealous Bluto leans in toward the cage, and in close-up, his pupils become images of his hand strangling the bird!
+- A disturbing example in Popeye: Popeye buys a parrot for Olive; a jealous Bluto leans in toward the cage, and in close-up, his pupils become images of his hand strangling the bird!